cosmicjs/next-merge/README.md

 ## What is Cosmic Merge Requests?
 Cosmic Merge Requests is a feature in the [Cosmic headless CMS](https://www.cosmicjs.com/features) that enables you to do bulk edits, preview, and approval workflows for content updates.
 Learn more about merge requests in the [Cosmic blog announcement](https://www.cosmicjs.com/blog/introducing-merge-requests).

+Uses [SWR](https://swr.vercel.app/) for instant previews on content updates in preview mode.

 ## How to use